Tree House Recovery Colorado

 Addiction (Physical and Psychological Dependence)

-Combining fentanyl and Xanax increases the risk of developing addiction (physical and psychological dependence) on both substances, making quitting more challenging and increasing the likelihood of addiction (National Institute on Drug Abuse, 2021).
+Combining fentanyl and Xanax increases the risk of developing addiction (physical and psychological dependence) on both substances, making quitting more challenging and increasing the likelihood of addiction.

 Withdrawal Symptoms

-Individuals who abuse fentanyl and Xanax together may experience severe withdrawal symptoms, such as anxiety, insomnia, muscle pain, nausea, and hallucinations when attempting to stop using the substances (Substance Abuse and Mental Health Services Administration, 2016).
+Individuals who abuse fentanyl and Xanax together may experience severe withdrawal symptoms, such as anxiety, insomnia, muscle pain, nausea, and hallucinations when attempting to stop using the substances.

 Getting Help for Fentanyl and Xanax Abuse

 Mixing fentanyl and Xanax has an incredibly high risk that can lead to serious consequences like overdose, trouble breathing, and lasting problems that can negatively impact your life.
-It’s important to understand these dangers—and to know that help is out there if you’re struggling.
-Your health matters, and you don’t have to go through this alone.
+It’s important to understand these dangers, and to know that help is out there if you’re struggling.
+Your health matters.
+You don’t have to go through this alone.

 If you’re using fentanyl and Xanax and want to make a change, Tree House Recovery in Denver is here for you.
-Our experienced addiction specialists are ready to support you on the path to recovery.
+Our experienced addiction specialists are ready to support you in your recovery.
 Reach out today for a quick, no-cost, confidential assessment—and take the first step toward a healthier, more purposeful life.

 READY FOR HELP?